 TypeIt4Me works with the vast majority of third party applications that accept text input.
-That said, while it's rare, conflicts can occasionally arise.
-The automatic "typing" of your snippets is achieved by temporarily placing the snippet contents on the Clipboard and issuing a Paste command.
+That said, while it's rare, conflicts can occasionally arise and you may encounter compatibility issues once in a while.
+The automatic "typing" of your snippets is achieved by temporarily placing the snippet contents on the clipboard and issuing a Paste (\mathbb{H}-V) command.
 Some apps are built in such a way that they can't handle pasting in certain text fields and this can prevent TypeIt4Me from doing its job.
+It's also possible that third party apps and utilities for managing or extending the functionality of the clipboard could interfere with TypeIt4Me expansions.

-If TypeIt4Me ever appears to fail, try doing a "manual" paste (cmd-v) into the text field in which you're typing and see if that works.
+If TypeIt4Me ever appears to fail, try doing a "manual" paste (%-V) into the text field in which you're typing and see if that works.
 If it doesn't, then the developer of the software in question has built it in such a way that it will prevent TypeIt4Me from working.
 This is the case in Entourage, to cite one example.
 You cannot expand an abbreviation in the save dialog that follows Save as PDF in Entourage's Print dialog.
 Meanwhile, the same operation works fine in Apple's TextEdit and Mail.
 If you run into a frustrating issue like this and consider it a deal-breaker, your best bet for resolving it is to contact the developer of the software you're using and request that they support pasting into the field in question, so that it will play well with TypeIt4Me.

-2.7.2 A note on password entry and secure input fields
+2.7.2 Password entry

-Some password entry fields are protected against programs trying to "sniff" what you type into them and this can prevent TypeIt4Me from working.
-For example, entering a TypeIt4Me abbreviation in a password field in Safari will not result in expansion of the snippet.
+Nowadays, password entry fields are typically protected against programs trying to "sniff" what you type into them using a mechanism known as Secure Event Input.
+This temporarily prevents TypeIt4Me from working.
+For example, entering a TypeIt4Me abbreviation directly in a password field in Safari will not result in expansion of the snippet.
 All things considered, given today's increasingly risky digital security landscape, this is A Good Thing - we wouldn't encourage you to store sensitive passwords as unencrypted, plain text snippets.